 - Your Bitcoins are stored in your digital wallet which might look familiar if you use online banking.

-- When you transfer Bitcoins, an electronic signature is added.
+- When you transfer them, an electronic signature is added.

-Advocates of Bitcoins highlights the following points in favour of bitcoins.
+Advocates highlight the following points in favor of Bitcoins.

-- Bitcoin is changing finance the same way the web changed publishing.
+- It is changing finance the same way the web changed publishing.
 When everyone has access to a global market, great ideas flourish.

-- Let’s look at some examples of how Bitcoins are already used today:
+Let’s look at some examples of how they are already used today:

-- Several currency exchanges exist where you can trade your Bitcoins for dollars, euros and more.
+- Several currency exchanges exist where you can trade them for dollars, euros, and more.

-- Bitcoins are a great way for small businesses and freelancers to get noticed.
+- They are a great way for small businesses and freelancers to get noticed.